John Tamihere: 2025 internal conflict

 In early October 2025, Eru announced that the Toitū Te Tiriti protest movement would be severing ties with Te Pāti Māori, accusing the party's leadership of alleged "bullying" and "dictatorial behaviour."
 During an interview with Waatea News on 13 October, Tamihere described the Kapa-Kingi allegations as a "separate family issue" and said the party would take a "tikanga-based solution" to resolving the dispute.
 Later that night, Te Pāti Māori released a series of emails documenting several allegations against Mariameno and Eru Kapa-Kingi including financial mismanagement, bullying and intimidation.
 These emails were leaked to the New Zealand media and attracted significant coverage.
 Following the email's release, Ferris called for a vote of no confidence in Tamihere's presidency and the party's national board.
 On 31 October, former Te Pāti Māti executive member Amokura Panoho called on Tamihere to resign as party leader and for the party to return to its "collective kaupapa."

 On 3 November 2025, Tamihere called on dissenting TPM MPs Kapa-Kingi and Ferris to resign, accusing the duo of "greed, avarice, and entitlement" and attempting to overthrow the party's co-leaders Rawiri Waititi and Debbie Ngarewa-Packer.
 On 9 November, the party's national council, consisting of electorate representatives from several Māori electorates except Te Tai Tokerau and Te Tai Tonga, voted to expel Kapa-Kingi and Ferris, alleging they had committed serious breaches of the party's constitution.
 In response, Kapa-Kingi and Ferris denounced their expulsions as unconstitutional and vowed to contest it.
+Following an interim injunction filed by Kapa-Kingi at the Wellington High Court challenging her expulsion, Justice Paul Radich reinstated Kapa-Kingi's membership of the party on 5 December.
+However, he declined Kapa-Kingi's request to remove Tamihere as the party's president, cancel the party's upcoming annual general meeting and to block the party's leadership hierarchy from passing further resolutions.

+During TPM's AGM held on 7 December in Rotorua, Tamihere gave a speech describing the National-led coalition government as the party's enemy.
+During the proceedings, the former Kiingitanga spokesperson Ngira Simmonds raised the issue of infighting and challenged Tamihere, Waititi and Ngarewa-Packer's suitability to lead the party.